EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 ```
 async function fetchDadJoke() {
   const res = await fetch('https://icanhazdadjoke.com/', {
     headers: {
       Accept: 'text/plain',
     },
   });
   const joke = await res.text();
   console.log(joke); // What did the late tomato say to the early tomato?
 I’ll ketch up
   return joke;
 }

-// in the JavaScript console, run
+// in the JavaScript console, run fetchDadJoke()
-fetchDadJoke()
 ```

-- open network tab in Dev Tools and refresh
+- while doing so, open Network Tab in Dev Tools and refresh
-- you now see all of the files that are needed in order for that website to work
+- you now see all of the files that are needed in order for that website to work, that joke to work

 ![network-01](./img/screen-mod02-network01.png)

 - if you have a request to an API, you can investigate for example why that request takes so long
-- the XHR tab for example is sending data about you back
+- the XHR Tab for example is sending out data about YOU

 ### Break on attribute

 **attribute modifications**
 - example: "where is the JavaScript that is making a button bigger?"
-- right click on DOM element, "Break on", "attribute modifications"
+- right click on Elements Tab, "Break on", "attribute modifications"
-- when somebody changes one of the attribute in that button, break
+- when somebody changes one of the attributes in that button, break
 ![break-01](./img/screen-mod02-break01.png)
 ![break-02](./img/screen-mod02-break02.png)
 - click the button, will jump into debugging